Toyota Yaris Review 2023

 And anyway, like Sweden, you sense Toyota hasn’t tried to copy anyone else – it's made things better by going its own way.
 So, while the Yaris isn’t the last word in dynamics or the very best in terms of practicality, it makes up for that with its smart design, relaxing drive and unnervingly good fuel economy.
 And we can't ignore Toyota's enviable reputation for reliability.

-It's no longer just the safe choice, instead it's a desirable car that just so happens to also be very sensible.
+It's no longer just the safe choice, instead the Toyota Yaris is a desirable car that just so happens to also be very sensible.